oakmac/react-state-examples/README.md

 This project is written using [re-frame] so students can't copy the code :laughing:

 Their goal is to re-implement the logic using [create-react-app] and vanilla React components with `state` and `props`

+The built application can be seen here: https://oakmac.com/react-state-examples/

 [re-frame]:https://github.com/Day8/re-frame
 [create-react-app]:https://github.com/facebook/create-react-app